cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

     It is crucial to have a solid understanding of both the capabilities and limitations of PostgreSQL's native logical replication system before using these commands.
+    In particular, be mindful of the [logical replication restrictions](https://www.postgresql.org/docs/current/logical-replication-restrictions.html).

 #### Creating a new publication